tkcrown/sparse_model_slides/index.Rmd

 $$

 - Note that QP can only solve LASSO for a given $\lambda$.
-    - Later in this slide, a method called least angle regression can solve LASSO for all $\lambda$
+    - Later in these slides, a method called least angle regression can solve LASSO for all $\lambda$

 ---